open-telemetry/oteps/text/trace/0205-messaging-semantic-conventions-context-propagation.md

 context on a per-request basis, whereas the messaging semantic conventions assume that context is propagated on a per-message basis.
-This means, that although several requests might be involved in the processing of a single message (publishing a message, fetching a message, probable multiple times by multiple consumers), it is assumed that all components have access to the same per-message context information that allows correlating all the stages of processing a message.
+This means, that although several requests might be involved in the processing of a single message (publishing a message, fetching a message, potentially multiple times by multiple consumers), it is assumed that all components have access to the same per-message context information that allows correlating all the stages of processing a message.